Redocly/redocly-cli/docs/commands/lint.md

 ### How to activate rule configurations

 Redocly CLI comes with [built-in rules](./resources/built-in-rules.md) that are used to validate API definitions.

-An alternative approach is to use **rule configurations** to quickly invoke a lot of rules at the same time.
+An alternative approach is to use **rule configurations** to quickly configure a lot of rules at the same time.

-Redocly CLI has three built-in rule configurations, each specifying different levels of severity, that can be used to validate API definitions by adding the `--extends` option to the `lint` command:
+Redocly CLI has three built-in rule configurations — each specifying different levels of severity — that can be used to validate API definitions by adding the `--extends` option to the `lint` command:

-* For you rebels out there, the `minimal` configuration will apply the least severe config for each built-in rule, and deactivate others entirely.
-We like to call this our death-metal rule set.
+* The `minimal` configuration will apply the least severe config for each built-in rule, and deactivate others entirely.
 View the GitHub Source [here](https://github.com/Redocly/openapi-cli/blob/ed997e2586e7adb7e32d8107cac79c452891f765/packages/core/src/config/minimal.ts).
-* Late 80s easy-listening more your jam?
-Then our `recommended` configuration is for you.
-It will apply the recommended config for each built-in rule.
+* The `recommended` configuration will apply the recommended config for each built-in rule.
 View the GitHub source [here](https://github.com/Redocly/openapi-cli/blob/ed997e2586e7adb7e32d8107cac79c452891f765/packages/core/src/config/recommended.ts).
-* Got Gregorian chants playing on loop?
-The `all` configuration will satisfy your need for strictness.
-All rules are on, and `lint` will return an error if your API definition is anything less than perfect.
+* The `all` configuration will apply all rules and will return an error if your API definition is anything less than perfect.
 View the GitHub source [here](https://github.com/Redocly/openapi-cli/blob/e6f99e57da339d89bba7f4a1ba897282d7cebbd2/packages/core/src/config/all.ts).

 When you compare the source files, you will see that some rules are switched on, some are set to different severities, and some are switched off.
 Here's how to activate each rule configuration when linting your API definitions: